 ' **************************************************************************

-'Store small p and one-word Abs(a) in sequential list {q}.
+'Store largeint p and |one-word a| in sequential list {q}.

 'As {q} contains negative record separators, an attempt to